 Chances are you are storing more than one strain of cannabis seeds.
 Even if you are storing just one variety of seeds, you must label the container.
 Otherwise, if you store the seeds for years, you may forget which strain they are and that they are even marijuana seeds!

 This part is simple; germination needs light.
 If you do not want your seeds to sprout, keep the light out.
 That’s why the most immediate answer to “how to store cannabis seeds” is “keep the environment light free.”

 Want an easy way to keep light out?

 Try using an opaque container.
-If the glass jars you used aren’t opaque, then place your seeds in something opaque, such as black plastic wrap, then put that in the glass jar.
+If the glass jars you used aren’t opaque, then place your seeds in something opaque, such as a black plastic wrap, then put that in the glass jar.
 Again, keep in mind, plastic is not the best for long term (years), but if you are purchasing at the end of one grow season in preparation for the next, it should work just fine.

 You can also place your cannabis seeds in a fridge that doesn’t get opened much or another dark location.

-Keep the Temperature Constant
+Keep the temperature constant

 Many people do this by keeping their seeds in a fridge or freezer.
 (Again, do not allow the seeds to freeze.)
 The most critical thing is keeping that temperature constant.
 Your marijuana seeds can deteriorate when the temperature fluctuates.

 Moisture is the other condition that is required for germination, so you’ll need to keep your seeds dry as well.
 Depending on how much moisture your marijuana seeds are exposed to, they could either germinate or even rot while in storage.

 For the best results, keep moisture levels between 5% and 9%.
 An airtight, sealed container is a great way to do this.
 You could also add something to help absorb any moisture, such as silica packets or even uncooked rice.